grunwaldlab/SuddenOakDeathSurveillance/README.md

 browser on oomy to view the website.
 Instead, we had to forward the local oomy port to a local machine for viewing, which is what the above ssh command accomplishes.
-Note that this is only a temporary solution as port 8890 was originally designated for running jupytor notebooks.
+Note that this is only a temporary solution as port 8890 was originally designated for running jupyter notebooks.
 For convenience, I have run the above command using `nohup` and redirected output to /dev/null which should allow the program to run until I manually kill it.

 ## Playing with nextstrain command line utilities
 In addition to the website, nextstrain provides a few command line utilities which can be used for building the website data files and some bioinformatic analysis.
-TO utilize this, one must be logged into the oomy webserver.
+To utilize this, one must be logged into the oomy webserver.

 Nextstrain was installed according to the conda environment guidelines which means that the command line utilities are only available within the nextstrain